Australia to ramp up Covid-19 testing - latest updates

 US coronavirus deaths top Vietnam War toll: tracker

-The number of US deaths from the novel coronavirus has surpassed the toll of Americans killed in the Vietnam War, the Johns Hopkins University tracker showed.
+The number of daily deaths from coronavirus rose again in the US, a tally from Johns Hopkins University showed, as the country's total fatalities surpassed those of Americans in the Vietnam War.

-The pandemic has killed 58,365 people in the United States, the Baltimore-based university said.
+In a 24-hour period to 0030 GMT (8:30 pm local time), there were 2,207 additional deaths, the Baltimore-based university said, after the daily toll had fallen to around 1,300 on Sunday and Monday.

-According to the National Archives, 58,220 Americans were killed in combat and from other causes such as accidents during years of war in Southeast Asia.
+The total number of US deaths from new coronavirus have reached 58,351, passing the 58,220 which the National Archives records as US losses from combat and other causes, including accidents, in the years-long Southeast Asian war.